Michael Dobson, SEO Specialist at Consumer Focus Marketing shares his expertise on search engine optimization:

 Your website is a major part of your search engine optimization (SEO).
 This includes what the website is built on, how it is programmed, the content on the website, and much more.
-SEO starts with how your website is structured and designed.
+SEO, like the one offered by Sydney SEO, starts with how your website is structured and designed.
 The programming languages that are used on websites, much like other technologies, evolve rapidly.
 What was once the best programming code for a website may not be the best practice a couple of years later.
 So, after a few years, the programming of your website can start to get outdated.
 This all affects the way that search engines see your website.

 As your website ages beyond 5 years, there a few things you will want to keep an eye on.
 If you start to notice these problems, it might be time for a new website.

-One of the biggest problems with an older website is its page speed—often much slower than newer websites.
+One of the biggest problems with an older website is its page speed, which is often much slower than that of newer websites.
 That’s because outdated websites have outdated programming code.
 And old programming code is slower.
 This isn’t good for the SEO of your website because search engines don’t like slow sites.
 One of Google’s big ranking factors now is user experience.
-The platform rewards websites with better experiences for their users.
-Upgrade to a new website and you will have the fastest speeds available with today’s programming code.
+By using ecommerce SEO, the platform rewards websites with better experiences for their users.
+Upgrade to a new website, and you will have the fastest speeds available with today’s programming code.